MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/create-snapshot-cloud-discovery-reports.md

      ![New snapshot report](./media/new-snapshot-report.png)

-4. Select the **Data source** from which you want to upload the log files.
+4. Select the **Data source** from which you want to upload the lo13g files.

 5. Verify your log format to make sure that it is formatted properly according to the sample you can download.
 Click **View and verify** and then click **Download sample log**.
 Then compare your log with the sample provided to make sure it's compatible.